 The United Nations Office for Outer Space Affairs (UNOOSA) is the UN office responsible for promoting international cooperation in the peaceful uses of outer space.
 The site’s Space Law section includes United Nations and other treaties and agreements governing space activities; General Assembly resolutions relating to outer space; a database of national space laws; and space law FAQs.

 This site provides free online access to full text both of the United Nations Treaty Series (1946-) of registered and published treaties and international agreements, and of the earlier League of Nations Treaty Series (1920-1944), together with cumulative indexes and other resources.
 Status information is provided currently for over 500 major multilateral treaties for which the Secretary-General of the UN is the depositary, with links to full text.
 Texts are also provided of recent multilateral treaties which have not yet been published in the UNTS.
 Issues of the UNTS Cumulative Index are being added by stages in reverse chronological order, currently going back to January 1987.

 The Office of the Legal Adviser furnishes advice on all legal issues, domestic and international, arising in the course of the work of the US State Department.
 The site provides access to texts of both bilateral and multilateral treaties in force for the United States.
 Also included is a section devoted to private international law, and sets of links to documents reproduced in the annual publication Digest of United States Practice in International Law, 1989 to date.

 World Court Digest is a systematic arrangement of the law set out in the judgments, advisory opinions and orders of the International Court of Justice, and in the separate opinions of the individual judges, covering the period 1986-2000.
 This online version of the three-volume work published by Springer is provided by the Max Planck Institute for Comparative Public Law and International Law at Heidelberg.

 WIPO, a specialised agency of the United Nations, was created in 1967 to promote the protection of intellectual property worldwide.
 “WIPO Lex” is a one-stop search facility for national laws and treaties on intellectual property (IP) of WIPO, WTO and UN Members.
 It also features related information which elaborates, analyzes and interprets these laws and treaties.
-It can be found under the “Reference” tab.
+It can be found under the “Knowledge” tab.